 The first 6-man football games in Southern California were between teams made up of former college players.
 Claremont High School played a 6-man game between their junior and senior classes in 1938.

-Black Foxe Military School started their 6-man football team in 1960 moving from an 8-man model due to a decline in enrollment, etc. Black Foxe would win the first CIF-SS sanctioned 6-Man Football Championship on November 25, 1966 over Cayuma Valley by a score of 94-46.
+Flintridge Preparatory High School started their 6-man football program in 1943 and won the first sanctioned CIF-SS 6-Man Football Championship in 1965 by a score of 61-56 over Rio Hondo.
+Black Foxe Military School started their 6-man football team in 1960 moving from an 8-man model due to a decline in enrollment, etc. Black Foxe would win the second CIF-SS sanctioned 6-Man Football Championship on November 25, 1966 over Cayuma Valley by a score of 94-46.
 They represented the Prep League and at that time there were 25 teams playing 6-man football.